CaptOrb/captorb.github.io/_posts/2025-05-30-task-app-aws.md

 Provides a dedicated, isolated network

 **Security Token Service (STS)**
-Notice here, we are using STS: AssumeRole which provides temporary credentials..
+- STS: AssumeRole provides temporary credentials eliminating the need to store access keys in code.
+This eliminates the risk of credentials accidentally being exposed (e.g., in Git repos or logs)
+- AssumeRolePolicyDocument defines who can assume the role

 ```yaml
   ECSInstanceRole:
     Type: AWS::IAM::Role